ava-labs/subnet-evm/cmd/README.md

 ## Precompile tool

-The precompile tool takes can take in 4 arguments.
+The precompile tool can take in 4 arguments.

 ### `--abi `